On-Site Technical Assistance To Water Systems

 NYRWA provides free on-site technical assistance to water systems through the Circuit Rider Program funded by the U.S. Department of Agriculture's Rural Utilities Service, the Training and Technical Assistance Program funded by the U.S. Environmental Protection Agency, the Ground Water Source Protection Program funded by the U.S. Environmental Protection Agency, and the Source Water Protection Technical Assistance Program funded by the U.S. Environmental Protection Agency.

 The NYRWA EPA Program provides on-site technical assistance/training to systems in need of technical resources to comply with the Safe Drinking Water Act.
 This includes all public water systems.

 In addition to providing training for water system personnel, the Training and Technical Assistance Program provides on-site technical assistance to water systems on a wide variety of issues including operation and maintenance programs, leak detection, capacity development, regulatory compliance, fiscal management, training needs, emergency management, and availability of financial assistance.
-NYRWA's Training Specialist for the Training and Technical Assistance Program is Jamie Herman.
+NYRWA's Program Specialist for the Training and Technical Assistance Program is Kevin Maine.